sparkflows/sparkflows-docs/docs/aws/admin-guide/test.rst

 Step 1 : Log into the System
 -------------------

 #.
-Log into the system as the **hadoop** user which you had created during the Deployment process.
+Login to the system as the **hadoop** user which you had created during the Deployment process.
    http://docs.sparkflows.io/en/latest/aws/running-on-emr.html

 Step 2 : View the Sample Applications